xfqwdsj/IAmNotADeveloper/README_en.md

 1. Launch the LSPosed Manager by any means.
 2. On the "Logs" page, tap the "Save" icon button in the upper right corner.
-3. Choose a suitable save location, such as "Downloads", and do not change the file name.
+3. Choose a suitable save location, such as "Downloads", and don't change the file name.
 4. Tap the "Save" button.

 ### Q: I activated the module for a certain app, but the app crashes/has no effect/is detected by a detector app.
 What should I do?

 This module works by directly injecting into the target app.
 For apps with built-in injection protection, the module may not work or may cause the app to refuse to run.

-Solution: None. [#104](https://github.com/xfqwdsj/IAmNotADeveloper/issues/104) has been created for this problem.
-Please wait patiently; there is no ETA (Estimated Time of Arrival). **Do not submit any issues regarding this problem; they will be closed without further explanation.**
+Solution: None at the moment.
+See [Issue #104](https://github.com/xfqwdsj/IAmNotADeveloper/issues/104) for details.
+Please wait patiently; there is currently no ETA (Estimated Time of Arrival). **Do not submit any issues regarding this problem; they will be closed without further explanation.**

 ## How to Contribute